-Selling private label products can be a good way to get started and build momentum on Amazon, but what are the best products to sell?
+Selling private label products can be a good way to build momentum on Amazon, but how do you get started?

 If you’re just starting out on Amazon going private label could be a great way to get a real foothold in the marketplace.
 It allows you to take advantage of the scale of the Amazon marketplace along with the speed and efficiency that comes from working directly with a manufacturer.
 However, some products will sell better than others and offer varying profit margins.